hbz/laser3/documentation/fomantic-ui.md

 # Read this before you deal with Fomantic UI Build

-- change one file back after installing Fomantic UI Fomantic UI from the scratch
-    - in files/frontend/semantic/tasks/build.js we have some core changes because 2 themes
+- change one file back after installing Fomantic UI: in files/frontend/semantic/tasks/build.js we have some core changes because 2 themes

 ---
 # Install all the dependencies on your pc